Rikkukun/Rikkukun.github.io/README.md

 ## Questions or Suggestions

-You can keep an eye on my to-do list and future ideas for the pack I wrote down in my [TODO and ideas list](../blob/master/ideasTODO "ideasTODO").
+You can keep an eye on my to-do list and future ideas for the pack I wrote down in my [ideasTODO](https://github.com/Rikkukun/Rikkukun.github.io/blob/master/ideasTODO.md).

-If you have any questions or suggestions regarding the pack or the trackers, feel free to send me a message **@Rikkukun#8349** in the [EmoTracker Discord](https://emotracker.net/community/ "EmoTracker Discord") or [MMR Discord](https://discord.gg/2xpZYQq "Majora's Mask Randomizer Discord") or open an issue on Github.
+If you have any questions or suggestions regarding the pack or the trackers, feel free to send me a message **@Rikkukun#8349** in the [EmoTracker Discord](https://emotracker.net/community/) or [Majora's Mask Randomizer Discord](https://discord.gg/2xpZYQq) or open an issue on Github.

 *special thanks to ChibiValy who helped me with some custom icons, EmoSaru, Hamsda and JRJathome who helped me setup the tracker and everyone for the feedback!*